Analysis | How new voting restrictions in Georgia could have affected the 2020 election

 Another proposed change would be to limit the duration of early voting on the weekend.

 The intent here is hardly subtle.
-There is a tradition in Georgia, as in other Southern states, that Black churches will encourage their members to vote after services on a Sunday before an election.
+There is a tradition in Georgia, as in other Southern states, that Black churches will encourage their members to vote after services on a Sunday an election.
 Since Black Americans tend to vote more heavily Democratic — in Georgia, exit polls suggest that they preferred Biden by 77 points — limiting the ability to vote on a Sunday means disproportionately making it harder for Democratic voters to cast ballots.

 Using data provided to The Washington Post by Michael McDonald of the U.S. Elections Project, we calculated the density of in-person Black voters during last year’s early-voting period.
 Over the duration of the period, Black Georgians constituted about 26.4 percent of the votes cast early in-person.
 On the four weekend days, though, Black voters made up 36 percent, 37 percent, 32 percent and, on Oct.
 25, 44 percent of the in-person votes cast.